-Performance Obligations Stand Standalone Selling Price Transaction Price Allocated Accounting Guidance Research Services Obligation \$ 130,700 \$ 183,100 ASC 606 C5 License Obligation \$ 97,600 92,500 ASC 606 C5 Co-Co Obligation \$ 364,600 246,000 ASC 606 \$ 521,600
+Performance Obligations Standal one Selling Price nsaction Price Allocated

+Research Services Obligation \$ 130,700 \$ 183,100

+C5 License Obligation \$ 97,600 92,500

+C5 Co-Co Obligation \$ 364,600 246,000

+\$ 521,600

 The transaction price was allocated to the obligations based on the relative estimated standalone selling prices of each obligation, over which management has applied significant judgment.
 We developed the estimated standalone selling price for the licenses included in the Research Services Obligation and the C5 License Obligation primarily based on the probability-weighted present value of expected future cash flows associated with each license related to each specific program.
 In developing such estimate, we applied judgment in the determination of the forecasted revenues, taking into consideration the applicable market conditions and relevant entity-specific factors, the expected number of targets or indications expected to be pursued under each license, the probability of success, the time needed to develop a product candidate pursuant to the associated license and the discount rate.
-We developed the estimated standalone selling price for the services to be performed and/or goods to be manufactured and estimates of the associated costs.
+We developed the estimated standalone selling price for the services and/or manufacturing and supply included in each of the obligations, as applicable, primarily based on the nature of the services to be performed and/or goods to be manufactured and estimates of the associated costs.
 The estimated standalone selling price of the C5 Co-Co Obligation was developed by estimating the present value of expected future cash flows that Regeneron is entitled to receive.
 In developing such estimate, we applied judgment in determining the indications that will be pursued, the forecasted revenues for such indications, the probability of success and the discount rate.

-For the Research Services Obligation and the C5 License Obligation accounted for under ASC 606, we measure proportional performance over time using an input method based on cost incurred relative to the total estimated costs for each of the identified obligations, on a quarterly basis, by determining the proportion of effort incurred as a percentage of total effort we expect to expend.
+For the Research Services Obligation, the C5 License Obligation, and the C5 Co-Co Obligation accounted for under ASC 606, we measure proportional performance over time using an input method based on cost incurred relative to the total estimated costs for each of the identified obligations, on a quarterly basis, by determining the proportion of effort incurred as a percentage of total effort we expect to expend.
 This ratio is applied to the transaction price allocated to each obligation.
 Management has applied significant judgment in the process of developing our estimates.
 Any changes to these estimates will be recognized in the period in which they change as a cumulative catch up.
-We re-evaluate the transaction price as of the end of each reporting period and as of December 31, 2022, the total transaction price was determined to be \$558.9 million, an increase of \$20.5 million from December 31, 2021.
-As of December 31, 2022, the transaction price is comprised of the upfront payment and variable consideration related to development, manufacture and supply activities.
-For the C5 Co-Co Obligation accounted for under ASC 808, the transaction price allocated to this obligation is recognized using a proportional performance method.
-Revenue recognized under this agreement, inclusive of the amount allocated to the C5 Co-Co Obligation, is accounted for as collaboration revenue.
+We re-evaluate the transaction price as of the end of each reporting period and as of December 31, 2023, the total transaction price was determined to be \$675.8 million, an increase of \$116.9 million from December 31, 2022.
+The increase in the transaction price is primarily due to the \$100.0 million milestone we earned in 2023 as we met certain criteria during early clinical development for our CNS program, ALN-APP.
+As of December 31, 2023, the transaction price is comprised of the upfront payment and variable consideration related to development, manufacture and supply activities.
+Revenue recognized under this agreement is accounted for as collaboration revenue.

-The following tables provide a summary of the transaction price allocated to each unit of account based on the applicable accounting guidance, in addition to revenue activity during the period, in thousands:
+The following tables provide a summary of the transaction price allocated to each unit of account based on the applicable accounting guidance, in addition to revenue activity during the period and deferred revenue as of the balance sheet date, in thousands: